martinmajsec/martinmajsec.github.io/_pages/about.md

 - Algorithms and their analysis
 - Approximation algorithms

-Some other topics I am getting into include:
+Some other topics I am looking into include:
 - Programming languages: functional programming, language translation, compiler design
 - Functional equations

 I am proud to teach elementary and high school students competitive programming at Zagrebački Računalni Savez.
+The lectures are primarily designed to prepare the students for the state competitions Infokup and COCI, where participants face 3–4 problems that range from ad hoc implementation challenges to clever use of well-known algorithms.

-My favourite approach to mathematical problems is setting up inequalities.
+My favorite approach to mathematical problems is setting up inequalities.
+I also like boxing and swimming.

+For my biography, see my CV.
+Check out my projects on GitHub.

+[Last update on December 5th 2024]